conduktor/conduktor-docs/docs/platform/testing/features/building-tests/tasks/load-csv-task.md

 There are a few things to understand regarding this option :

 - The file must be on the same filesystem as the agent (may be different from your local machine)
 - CSVs are loaded on execution, not before.
-We don't store the data ahead of the test, so the file must be present on execution.
+We don't store the data ahead of the test, so the file must be present on execution

 This is particularly useful for local development, or for cases where the data is generated in the CI pipeline before the execution.
 For all other cases, the S3 option may be more suitable.